1. Register as a provider

 All current and future students will be able to access the Off-Campus Housing Database.
 While going through the database, they will only be able to view the name listed under ‘Contact Person’, street name and suburb, and your contact details.

-If you receive an enquiry that you suspect is not from a student, please contact us immediately.
+If you receive an enquiry that you suspect is not from a student, please contact Accommodation Operations immediately.

 The University has systems in place to ensure the integrity of the Off-Campus Housing Database.
 However, you should be mindful of scams and be informed on where to seek assistance.

-NSW Fair Trading is a useful resource in protecting yourself against scammers.
+NSW Government is a useful resource in protecting yourself against scammers.
 It also contains information on how to avoid and how to report scams.

-Our simple tip to you is not to give or receive money from someone whom you have not met!
-Endeavour to meet your potential tenant before agreeing to lease the room – there is nothing like meeting a person face-to-face to determine if they are suitable for your place.
+Our simple tip is not to give or receive money from someone whom you have not met.
+Endeavour to meet potential tenants before agreeing to lease the room – there is nothing like meeting a person face-to-face to determine if they are suitable for your place.

-Accommodation Operations will look over your listing to ensure that it is aligned with the Tenancy Act and Anti-Discrimination Legislation.
-We will not match students up with potential landlords, rather, we will direct students to the Off-Campus Housing Database and the students themselves will contact you should they have any enquiries.
+We will not match students up with potential landlords; rather, we will direct students to the Off-Campus Housing Database, and the students themselves will contact you should they have any enquiries.

 Students' needs vary depending on where they are from and what level of studies they are undertaking at the University.
 However, there are certain basic elements that are applicable across the board.